 An eligible employee who has met the disability waiting period is required to apply for the appropriate disability benefits.
 During disability periods for which benefits are payable from the Short Term Disability Insurance Plan, Workers' Compensation, Social Security Disability or Santa Clara University's Long Term Disability plan, accumulated sick leave must be used to supplement such disability plan benefits up to the employee's regular pre-disability net pay.
 If all accumulated sick leave has been paid, an employee may elect to use accumulated vacation to supplement these plans.

 In most instances, a conversation between employee and supervisor is sufficient for the approval of sick leave pay.
 The supervisor who approves the use of sick leave by an employee is responsible for determining if the conditions for use of sick leave are met.
 In some circumstances, medical certification may be required.

 Doctor's Release/Medical Certification

-Refer to the Family & Medical Leave (614), Pregnancy Disability (622), and Industrial Disability (615) leave policies for procedures related to specific leave applications.
-Contact Human Resources for more information regarding this benefit.
+Refer to the Family and Medical (614), Pregnancy Disability (622), and Industrial Disability (615) leave policies for procedures related to specific leave applications.
+Contact the Department of Human Resources for more information regarding this sick leave policy.

 Policy Approved: October 23, 1998